helium/xorf-generator/README.md

 will verify the signature of the (impied) `filter.bin`

-### Check if a given public key is in a a filter
+### Check Filter Membership

-As a convenience you can check if a given key is in a binary filter:
+As a convenience you can check if a given public key is in a binary filter:

 ```shell
 $ xorf-generator filter contains 1112C1wiK9JDiEiuw79S6skHgtSDiYcvkRSWqfmJj1ncuDUgoLc